varamihir/Data-Science-Capstone-Course-Project/README.md

 This presentation is created as a final project of the requirement for the Coursera Data Science Capstone Course.
 The main goal of this capstone course is to build a predictive text model with shiny app that will predict the next word as the user types a word or sentence similar to the way most smartphone keboards are implemented today using the technology of swiftkey.

-Please see the link below for shiny app and the github repo for all the codes.
+Please see the link below for shiny app developed for this assignment:

  [Shiny App] <https://support.rstudio.com/hc/en-us/articles/200486468>.

+ The source codes of Ui.R, server.R and also representation are available on the Github repo:

  [Github]

 **Getting and Cleaning the data**